Douglas A-20 Havoc: Europe and Mediterranean

 In Europe, USAAF A-20 crews flew their first combat missions attached to RAF units.
 On 4 July 1942, 12 crews from the 15th Bombardment Squadron became the first members of the 8th Air Force to enter combat.
 They flew Bostons belonging to No. 226 Squadron RAF from bases in England on missions against enemy airfields in the Netherlands.

 USAAF A-20s were assigned to North Africa and flew their first combat mission from Youks-les-Bains, Algeria, in December 1942.
-They provided valuable tactical support to allied ground troops, especially during and following the Battle of Kasserine Pass.
+They provided valuable tactical support to Allied ground troops, especially during and following the Battle of Kasserine Pass.
 During the North African campaign, many of the A-20s were fitted with additional forward-firing machine guns.
 Following the German surrender in Tunisia, the A-20s moved to bases in Italy, Corsica, France, and then back to Italy in January 1945.

-Four P-70 night fighter squadrons were sent to North Africa in 1943.
-When they arrived they operated Bristol Beaufighter night fighters.
-Later the 427th Night Fighter Squadron was deployed to Italy, but the squadron exchanged its P-70s for Northrop P-61 Black Widows and so no night fighter squadron used their P-70s in combat in Europe.
+Four USAAF night fighter squadrons were sent to North Africa in 1943.
+For a short time, these squadrons operated the Bristol Beaufighter, due to delays in the delivery of P-70s.
+No P-70s were operated out of bases on the European continent by the USAAF; while the 427th Night Fighter Squadron was deployed to Italy, the squadron had exchanged its P-70s for Northrop P-61 Black Widows by that time.

-Meanwhile, in England, three A-20 equipped Bombardment Groups were assigned to the 9th Air Force and became operational in 1944.
-They started using the same low-level tactics that had been so successful in the Pacific, but due to heavy German flak, losses were too high and the tactics were changed to medium-level raids.
-After supporting advancing Allied forces into France until the end of 1944, all units switched to the Douglas A-26 Invader.
+Meanwhile, in England, three A-20 equipped bombardment groups were assigned to the 9th Air Force and became operational in 1944.
+They started using the same low-level tactics that had been so successful in the Pacific, but due to heavy German flak, losses were too high and they switched to medium-level raids.
+After supporting advancing Allied forces into France until the end of 1944, all units were re-equipped with the Douglas A-26 Invader.

 Reconnaissance Havocs joined the 9th Air Force in 1944.
 Its 155th Photographic Squadron (Night) was issued F-3As for night photographic operations.